gvwilson/thirdbit/src/fiction/in-heck/index.md

 Even if they are,
 how could you see anything if light just passed through your eyes?

-Or has something hidden you from sight or made you unnoticeable?
+Or has something somehow hidden you from sight?
-Great:
-does it muffle the sound of you panting as you run along an overgrown path through a swamp filled with your worst nightmares?
+Great—does it muffle the sound of you panting as you run along an overgrown path through a swamp filled with your worst nightmares?
 Does it conceal the footsteps you leave in the mud, or stop branches and tall grass from swaying as you brush against them?